 If you are suffering from Lymphedema, you are not alone.
-Lymphedema affects 1 in 1000 Americans, and cancer patients are at a high risk of developing this condition.
-Though the cause is not curable, the symptoms of lymphedema can be greatly reduced through targeted lymphedema therapy.
+This condition affects 1 in 1000 Americans, and cancer patients are at a high risk of developing this condition.
+It is important to know that the symptoms of lymphedema can be greatly reduced through targeted lymphedema therapy.

 What Is Lymphedema?

 Lymph nodes regulate the lymphatic fluid, which fights against infection and balances the fluid in the body.
 When the nodes are damaged, lymphatic fluid will then build up in areas such as the legs and trunk, creating swelling.
 This condition is called “lymphedema”.

 Lymphedema comes in two forms: primary and secondary.
 Primary lymphedema is caused by genetic abnormalities that appear at birth.
 Secondary lymphedema is a result of the lymph nodes being damaged, commonly through cancer surgery, radiation therapy, or an infection.

 Stages of Lymphedema